MicrosoftDocs/power-platform/power-platform/faqs-copilot-data-sharing.md

 ## How does it work?

 You may opt in to participate by using the Power Platform admin center.
+This setting is currently only viewable for tenants located in the US.
 To opt in:

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).